Nodnarboen/k8s-workshop/labs/lab1/README.md

 You should be prompted to the billing page while setting up your GKE instance.

-If not, you can follow the steps <a https://support.google.com/googleapi/answer/6158867?hl=en> here </a>
+If not, you can follow the steps [here](https://support.google.com/googleapi/answer/6158867?hl=en)

 ### 3. Activate Cloud Shell